Calcium signaling: Depletion from the endoplasmic reticulum

-As a second messenger
+Role as a Second Messenger

 Calcium is a ubiquitous second messenger with wide-ranging physiological roles.
 These include muscle contraction, neuronal transmission (as in an excitatory synapse), cellular motility (including the movement of flagella and cilia), fertilization, cell growth (proliferation), neurogenesis, learning and memory as with synaptic plasticity, and secretion of saliva.
 High levels of cytoplasmic Ca2+ can also cause the cell to undergo apoptosis.
 Other biochemical roles of calcium include regulating enzyme activity, permeability of ion channels, activity of ion pumps, and components of the cytoskeleton.

 Many of Ca2+ mediated events occur when the released Ca2+ binds to and activates the regulatory protein calmodulin.
 Calmodulin may activate the Ca2+-calmodulin-dependent protein kinases, or may act directly on other effector proteins.
 Besides calmodulin, there are many other Ca2+-binding proteins that mediate the biological effects of Ca2+.

-In muscle contractions
+In muscle contraction

 Contractions of skeletal muscle fiber are caused due to electrical stimulation.
 This process is caused by the depolarization of the transverse tubular junctions.
 Once depolarized the sarcoplasmic reticulum (SR) releases Ca2+ into the myoplasm where it will bind to a number of calcium sensitive buffers.
 The Ca2+ in the myoplasm will diffuse to Ca2+ regulator sites on the thin filaments.
 This leads to the actual contraction of the muscle.

 Contractions of smooth muscle fiber are dependent on how a Ca2+ influx occurs.
 When a Ca2+ influx occurs, cross bridges form between myosin and actin leading to the contraction of the muscle fibers.
 Influxes may occur from extracellular Ca2+ diffusion via ion channels.
 This can lead to three different results.
 The first is a uniform increase in the Ca2+ concentration throughout the cell.
 This is responsible for increases in vascular diameters.
 The second is a rapid time dependent change in the membrane potential which leads to a very quick and uniform increase of Ca2+.
 This can cause a spontaneous release of neurotransmitters via sympathetic or parasympathetic nerve channels.
 The last potential result is a specific and localized subplasmalemmal Ca2+ release.
 This type of release increases the activation of protein kinase, and is seen in cardiac muscle where it causes excitation-concentration coupling.
 Ca2+ may also result from internal stores found in the SR. This release may be caused by Ryaodine (RYRs) or IP3 receptors.
 RYRs Ca2+ release is spontaneous and localized.
 This has been observed in a number of smooth muscle tissues including arteries, portal vein, urinary bladder, ureter tissues, airway tissues, and gastrointestinal tissues.
 IP3 Ca2+ release is caused by activation of the IP3 receptor on the SR. These influxes are often spontaneous and localized as seen in the colon and portal vein, but may lead to a global Ca2+ wave as observed in many vascular tissues.